babelfish-for-postgresql/babelfish_project_website/_docs/contributing.md

 not break existing features.
 We strongly recommend running the tests before you send a pull request to development.

-If you add new features, you also need to add tests for functionality.
+If you add new features, you also need to add tests for them.
 Patches that do not contain tests for new features will not be accepted by the community.